A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 So, what’s this decomposition again?

-It’s what you do to break down the project into smaller pieces: deliverables -> work packages -> activities.
+But essentially, it’s what you do to break down the project into smaller pieces: deliverables -> work packages -> activities.

-At the top of a work breakdown structure, there’s always your product, service or result.
+At the top of a work breakdown structure, there’s always your product, service, or result.

-If your project is large and complex, it’ll be divided into phases first.
+If your project is large and complex, it’ll be divided into project phases first.
 Each phase can have a separate WBS.

 However, a Work Breakdown Structure is scalable to any extent.
 Therefore, you can have a portfolio and program as well as a project or a sub-project WBS.
 They all follow the same set of rules.